mvysny/karibu-testing/karibu-testing-v10/README.md

 * Your components will probably start to fail at some point if they'll use `UI.getCurrent()` or `VaadinSession.getCurrent()`, since that will just return `null`;
 * Your views can't perform a navigation because the `RouteRegistry` has not been populated.
-Vaadin Flow can auto-populate route registry only when running inside of a servlet container.
+Vaadin Flow can autopopulate route registry only when running inside servlet container.

 In order to fix that, we need to mock the Vaadin environment properly.
 This is where the `karibu-testing` library comes handy - it provides you with means of mocking the Vaadin environment.